-In order to measure light you first need the mechanical hardware and optical elements to detect, mask, reflect and refract it.
-At TitanLabs we are developing tools to improve the equipment that is currently available in the market through rethinking the tried and tested tools and saying we can make this better.
+In order to measure light, you first need the mechanical hardware and optics to detect, mask, reflect and refract it.

 Indexed Multiple Slit Slider (IMSS)

 The IMSS is our first product in this area.
-The assembly is designed to be mounted to a ThorLabs XYR1 stage (https://www.thorlabs.com/thorproduct.cfm?partnumber=XYR1) giving it the ability to translate in the X and Y plain and rotate.
+The assembly is designed to be mounted to a ThorLabs XYR1 stage (https://www.thorlabs.com/thorproduct.cfm?partnumber=XYR1) giving it the ability to rotate and translate in the X and Y plain.
+It also offers:

-Most streak cameras and spectrometers use a continuously adjustable slit.
-Typically, the continuously adjustable slit consists of a housing within which two blades are held in a mechanism that allows the two blades to be opened or closed with an adjustment knob.
-Often there are markings on the knob that give an indication of the approximate slit gap; however, it is difficult to know the exact size of the gap without inserting a feeler gauge.
+Most streak cameras and spectrometers use a continuously adjustable slit, which typically consists of a housing within which two blades are held in a mechanism.
+The blades can be opened or closed with an adjustment knob.
+Often there are markings on the knob that give an indication of the approximate slit gap.
+However, it is difficult to know the exact size of the gap without inserting a feeler gauge.

 The Indexed Multiple Slit Slider (IMSS) includes a slit mask.
-This mask consists of a thin metal plate with several laser cut fixed width slits and corresponding width markings.
+This mask consists of a thin metal plate with several laser cut, fixed width slits with corresponding width markings.
 The carrier is designed to fit snugly inside the holder/base.
-The ball and socket indexing system ensures the center-line for each slit arrives at the same location in the enter of the holder/base.
-The taped holes in the carer base allow for mounting resolution slides, ND's and diffuser for setup and calibration and experimental mounting hardware for data acquisition
+The ball and socket indexing system ensures the center-line for each slit arrives at the same location in the entrance to the holder/base.

 In addition to streak cameras, this system could be used for